A Travel Price Comparison for Families, Couples, and Backpackers Manila vs. Cusco for Vacations, Tours, and Honeymoons

 Cusco has a subtropical highland climate with a pleasant daytime temperature year around.
 There are two distinct seasons with the dry season being between May and August and the wet season between December and March.
 During the dry season there is plenty of sun with occasional nighttime freezes.
 Frost is less common in the wet season.

-For some great organized tour ideas, see The Best Eco Tours in Philippines, The Best Romantic Tours for Couples in Philippines, The Best One-Week (7-Day) Tours from Cusco, and The Best 3-Day Tours from Cusco.
+For some great organized tour ideas, see The Best 2-Week Tours in Philippines, Tours for Outdoor and Nature Lovers in Philippines, The Best One-Week (7-Day) Tours from Cusco, and The Best 3-Day Tours from Cusco.

 Which place is cheaper, Cusco or Manila?